gsunvecna/vipr_mat_peptide/msa_annotate_readme.txt

   Easy input/output
   Takes genbank file as input, output mat_peptides in fasta file with name <accession>_matpept_msagbk.faa.
 Also writes messages to stdout and stderr for monitoring/debugging.
   Validated species/refseq via opt-in process MSA-based annotation is only available for genomes in the species that have been validated.
-For other species, the annotation in genbank is take if present, or left blank otherwise
+For other species, the annotation in genbank is taken if present, or left blank otherwise
   Easy addition of more validated species
   Simply add the genbank file to refseq/ directory, add a line in sub Annotate_Util::get_refseq_acc (format: speciesid=>accession, this should probably be changed to a file, instead of a subroutine), and define the gene symbols in the Annotate_symbol_records.txt.